gkapfham/virtualmutationanalysis/README.md

 This repository contains the replication package for a research paper that was accepted for publication at the [Eleventh International Workshop on Automation of Software Test](http://tech.brookes.ac.uk/AST2016/) (AST 2016).
-In particular, the repository contains an R package, written with the [devtools](http://github.com/hadley/devtools) package development framework.
+In particular, this repository contains an R package, written with the [devtools](http://github.com/hadley/devtools) package development framework.

 This R package contains all of the data sets that are presented in a polished form in our AST 2016 paper.
 It also provides all of the R source code to read in and summarize the data sets, perform the necessary data manipulations, statistically analyze the results, and create the final summary tables and data visualizations.
-Finally, the R packages comes with a test suite for all of these functions that mitigates the threats to the validity of the experimental results presented in the AST 2016 paper.
+As a way to mitigate the threats to the validity of the experimental results presented in the AST 2016 paper, the R package comes with a test suite for all of these functions.

 You are invited to use this repository